 Angular provides a special version of the standard property binding, known as the string interpolation binding, that is used to include expression results in the text content of host elements.
-To understand why this special binding is useful, it helps to look at what binding is required when the standard property binding is used.
+To understand why this special binding is useful, it helps to think about how the content of an element is set using the standard property binding.
 The textContent property is used to set the content of HTML elements, which means that the content of an element can be set using a data binding like the one shown in Listing 12-6.